 The survey data from the Kaiser Family Foundation consisted of responses from the United States, the United Kingdom, and Japan.
 An obvious first question would be to ask “What is the loneliest country in the world?”.
 In our personal lives, we would just ask Google.
 ThoughtSpot is built upon that same premise, making it easy for you to ask that question in natural language.

 Based on the survey responses, The United Kingdom is shown to be the loneliest country in the world.
 And while the search seems simple, there’s actually a lot going on.
-ThoughtSpot understood your question, including the superlative “loneliest”, ignored filler words, and generated a best fit visualization in a form of a geo map.
+ThoughtSpot understood your question, including the superlative “loneliest”, ignored filler words, and generated a best fit data visualization design in the form of a geo map.

 But there’s never just one question you want to ask of your data.
 What if I wanted to know about loneliness by different age groups?
 Since ThoughtSpot enables me to continuously drill down, I can ask follow up questions on the fly, instantly get answers, and add them to a pinboard.
 There’s no tax on my curiosity, as ThoughtSpot lets you answer that all important NEXT question with ease.